powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.6.62 !!
+Fix: Flawed logic for saving the list in Download Playlist.

+        If the active download playlist was empty when directory 5 was changed and there was an existing list, it would get wiped.

+        **** Early preview of -Browse in Download Playlist.
+For now, -Browse only works with Youtube.
+             Browse the playlist and only download the videos that you want from the URL Playlist.

 ###  v5.6.61 Fix: -Download in Download Playlist.
 Not all playlist directories were being written to the .nfo file.